-CHAPTER 4 Social and Economic Environment
+CHAPTER 4

-4 The Socio- Economic Survey On Importance Of Peat Swamp Forest Ecosystem To Local Communities Adjacent To Raja Musa Forest Reserve
+4 The Socio- Survey On Importance Of Peat Swamforest Ecosystem To Local Communities Adjacent To Raja Musa Forest Reserve

-A study of the socio-economic impacts of Raja Musa Forest Reserve utilisation by local communities in the vicinity was carried out in 2012 (Nagarajan et al., 2012).
+The study of the social-economic impacts of Raja Musa Forest Reserve utilisation by local communities in the vicinity was carried out in 2012.
+From these studies have recognized the social and economic aspects of the uses of the NSPSF and assesses the economic value of the most important benefits derived from it.
+Such benefits and their values are closely linked to the way the forest is managed.
 Chapter 4 should therefore be seen in conjunction with Chapter 5 that provides a description of past and present uses of the forest and management practices in place to regulate the uses.